fgilde/MudBlazor.Extensions/MudBlazor.Extensions/Docs/MudExUploadEdit.md

 - `TextUploadFolder`: Text for the upload folder button.
 Default is "Upload Folder".
 - `TextAddUrl`: Text for the add URL button.
 Default is "Add Url".
 - `TextAddFromGoogle`: Text for adding from Google Drive.
 Default is "Google Drive".
+- `TextAddFromOneDrive`: Text for adding from One Drive.
+Default is "One Drive".
+- `TextAddFromDropBox`: Text for adding from Drop Box.
+Default is "Drop Box".
 - `TextRemoveAll`: Text for the remove all button.
 Default is "Remove All".
 - `TextErrorDuplicateFile`: Error text for duplicate files.
 - `TextErrorMaxFileSize`: Error text for exceeding maximum file size.